MAJOR SPILL ASSESSMENTS AND TECHNICAL ADVISEMENT ICS (INCIDENT COMMAND SYSTEM) SPILL MANAGEMENT

 National Science Foundation

-The supertanker Urquiola grounded, exploded, and burned at the Uruiolaentrance to La Coruña harbor in northwest Spain on 12 May 1976.
+The supertanker Urquiola grounded, exploded, and burned at the entrance to La Coruña harbor in northwest Spain on 12 May 1976.
 A total of 100,000 tons of Persian Gulf crude oil was lost, of which about 30,000 tons washed onto shoreline environments.
 This project directed a field team and studied the spill during May and June 1976, and again during a follow-up investigation in May 1978.
 Oil was found to penetrate deeper and form thicker layers on beaches composed of coarser sediments.
 On fine-sand beaches, oiled sediment was limited to thicknesses of 10 cm or less, whereas on gravel beaches it reached thicknesses up to 65 cm.
 On rocky shores, oil distribution was related to wave energy.
 Along high-energy cliffs or steeply dipping rocky areas, wave reflection kept the oil approximately 5 m offshore and contamination was minimal.
 In low-energy sheltered areas, oil readily accumulated and smothered attached benthic organisms.
 A follow-up study found most of the previously oil area normal in appearance, except for some deeply buried (and thick) oiled-sediment layers.

 Gundlach, E.R., M.O.
 Hayes, C.H.
 Ruby, L.G.
 Ward, A.E.
 Blount, I.A.
 Fischer and R.J.
 Stein, 1978.
 Some guidelines for oil spill control in coastal environments, based on field studies of four oil spills.
 In Proc. of Symposium on Chemical Dispersants for the Control of Oil Spills, ASTM STP 659, American Society for Testing and Materials, p.
 98-118.